My Blog List

 “I don’t think it’s a good idea to invite someone who has no money,” I persist.
 “Plus, I thought that this trip was just for the two of us.
 What if she has a different agenda?”

 “Don’t worry.
-Anna is easy going,” Rita says.
+Anna is easygoing,” Rita says.
 “She goes with the flow, she will do whatever we want.
 You’ll see.
 Don’t worry.
 We’ll have a great time.”

 Since my opinion does not matter and the ticket has already been bought, I give up.
 There is not much I can do at this point.
 I have to let it go.
 Rita says we will get along fabulously; she has experience getting groups to function well.
-She has been in situations with Israeli tourists who complained about everything and everyone hated them and at the end of the trip everyone became friends.
+She has been in situations with Israeli tourists who complained about everything and everyone hated them and at the end of the trip, everyone became friends.
 So, I shouldn’t worry.

-Two weeks later, during another one of our walks, she tells me that she invited her mother, who lives in Israel, to travel with us to Portugal.
+Two weeks later, during another one of our walks, she says that she invited her mother, who lives in Israel, to travel with us to Portugal.
 I hold my tongue.
 I know her mother.
 I’ve met her.
 She is who she is.
 Rita says she is not sure her mother can find a ticket on the same flight as us, but she is working on it.
 I say nothing.
 I assume that this family reunion will not happen.
 Her mother is 76.
-People her age don’t jump on planes to go spend a week in Portugal at the drop of a hat.
+People her age don’t jump on planes to spend a week in Portugal at the drop of a hat.
 They live on a fixed income.
 They plan trips ahead of time.
 Our trip is in less than a month.
 All I can think is that Rita is living in a fantasy world.
 It won’t happen, so why stress about it?
-But I can’t help myself and I say, “Well, it looks like you are planning a trip with your friend and mother and I am kind of tagging along.
+But I can’t help myself and say, “Well, it looks like you are planning a trip with your friend and mother and I am kind of tagging along.
 I thought this whole trip was my idea.”

 “You’re not tagging along.
 It will be fine.
 Everyone always gets along with everyone on my trips.
 You’ll see.”
 And again, she breaks into a reverie about an Israeli bitch who made everyone miserable on one of her tours and how she put the woman in her place and how by the end of the tour the woman changed, and now they are friends on Facebook and the woman asks Rita to take her to Cuba and show her a good time.
 It will be fine; everyone has fun on her trips.